matthewhuang97/pacmanio/README.md

 If you would like to join the public pacman.io game:
 - Clone this directory and cd into it.
+- Zoom out of your terminal.
+You can do this with by pressing CMD- (command and -) on OSX.
 - Run in a unix shell the command:
 ```
 ./launch_game
 ```

-This will connect you to our Amazon EC2 instance.
+A prompt will pop up asking for a password.
+This is your administrative, sudo-level password.
+Hit enter, and then this will connect you to our Amazon EC2 instance.
+We don't have that much AWS credit so it might not be up all the time, in which case you can use the private server below.
 ## Usage and Setup (Private Server)

-In case you don't want to play with other fun people, you can start your own private server.
+In case you don't want to play with other fun people, you can start your own private server by following the instructions below.
 You will still be able to experience Pacman.io gameplay, but you will not be able to play against other people connected to our public server.

 #### Server